kaoh/globalplatform/gpshell/src/gpshell.1.md

 If the card supports a Secure Channel Protocol Implementation with only one base key, specify this key with -key and omit the others.

 If the card uses a key derivation mechanism you must enable the derivation mode with the -keyDerivation option and you must specify with -key the master (mother) key. -kek_key, -mac_key and -enc_key are not relevant is this case.
 See the section Options and Key Derivation.
-__NOTE:__ If the secure channel is going to be opened when no security domain is selected then for SCP02 cards the command  get_secure_channel_protocol_details must be executed before to be able to get the Secure Channel Protocol Implementation.
+__NOTE:__ If the secure channel is going to be opened when no security domain is selected then the command  get_secure_channel_protocol_details must be executed before to be able to get the Secure Channel Protocol Implementation.

 __-select__ -AID *AID*